Tax deductions vs. Tax credits: A guide for simplifying your tax filing experience

 Adjusted gross income vs taxable income

 Your adjusted gross income is your total income for the year, minus certain adjustments that the IRS allows.
-This number is used to determine your tax bracket.
+This number is often used to determine eligibility for certain credits and deductions.

-Your taxable income is the total amount of income that is subject to income tax.
-This includes your salary, but also adds things like bonuses, tips, alimony, profits from stock and real estate sales and gambling winnings.
+Your taxable income is your adjusted gross income, minus any eligible deductions and personal and dependent exemptions you take.
+Your taxable income is how your tax bracket is determined.

 Capital gains

-Note: Correction: An earlier version of this story stated that adjusted gross income determines your tax bracket.
-Tax brackets are based on taxable income.